Last updated 27 June 2017

 Adding extra rhythmic elements like shakers, extra hi-hats and tambourines can make the chorus sound more full, as well as adding a feeling of drive and pace.
 These don’t necessarily need to be loud in the mix, even at a barely audible volume in the mix they can make it feel bigger and more driving.

 This can be combined with the point above of “going wide” by heavily panning the percussive elements you’re adding – i.e. hard panning a tambourine to the left and a shaker to right will not only add rhythm and pace to the chorus, but will also make the stereo image sound bigger – two birds with one stone.

 There are of course more techniques that can be used to make your chorus seem bigger – key modulation, extra distortion, using a larger kick drum, automating the overall volume +2dB, or moving an instrument or two (especially the vocal) into a higher octave – just to name a few.

 Next time you need a section to feel like it takes things up a notch, try some of these ideas out – I hope it helps.
-If you’re up for learning more arrangement and mixing techniques, do check out Liveschool’s Arrangement or Mixing & Mastering courses.
+If you’re up for learning more techniques to help turn your ideas into complete tracks, do check out Liveschool’s Mixing & Mastering, Arrangement, and Music Theory courses.